So… You’re trying to find an Agent?

 - A nice generous word count for your synopsis, not an arbitrary page count.

 - And a representative limit to the sample text.
 I’d go with the 50-page one.
 Plenty to give you a good idea of what the book is like.
 I mean, if the example is poor, then you don’t need to read all 50 – 10 pages might be enough to reach that conclusion.
 But at least give the author a chance to win you over.

 I mean, is all this too hard to do?

 Note: I think I get it.
 I know why it’s done like it is.
 Agents have a tough job, they have to sort through hundreds of different queries from hundreds of people, just like me, who want to be authors.
 It’s not an easy job and I guess they just lay out the criteria that makes life easier for them.
 A series of FILTERS, as it were, in order to try and weed out the chaff from the wheat!

 My frustration is in the fact that as someone trying to navigate the system, it’s difficult to figure out and keep track of it all.
 I’ve done 7 queries this weekend and ALL of them had different criteria.

-So what I’m trying to do with this blog is say….If you are a writer and you’re Querying, just know that I sympathize with the pain you’re going through and I’m totally in your corner!
+So, what I’m trying to do with this blog is say….if you are a writer and you’re querying, just know that I sympathize with the pain you’re going through and I’m totally in your corner!
 Together we’ll navigate these shark infested waters and hopefully get that book deal we all want!

-Let’s support each other through this process #Writing Community!
+Let’s support each other through this process, #Writing Community!

-Love and Books
+Love & Books